 The representation of women among physics and astronomy faculty members continues to grow.
 In 2018, women were 19% of physics faculty members and 23% of astronomy faculty members.
 A greater percentage of women continue to be hired in physics, and 27% of new faculty hires were women in 2018.
-Around 80% of all physics departments had at least one female professor on staff in 2018, and PhD granting departments had the greatest number of women in professor positions.
-Over 95% of PhD departments had at least one female professor, and compared to 2010, a greater percentage of PhD departments employed five or more female professors in 2018.
+Around 72% of all physics departments had at least one female professor on staff in 2018, and PhD granting departments had the greatest number of women in professor positions.
+94% of PhD departments had at least one female professor, and compared to 2010, a slightly greater percentage of PhD departments employed five or more female professors in 2018.

 Faculty Representation for Women Continues to Grow

 The percentage of women among physics faculty continues to rise, reaching 19% in 2018.
 Likewise, the percentage of women in each academic rank continues to rise.
 The rank of full professor is now 12% female which represents a steady increase over time, up from 6% in 2006 (Table 1).
 In 2018, 21% of associate professors were women and 25% of assistant professors were women.
 This increase in the representation of women in professorial ranks may reflect the increase of women earning doctorates in physics over time (Porter and Ivie, 2019).
 Increased representation may also be related to improved attitudes towards women and better climates in academic departments, making academia a more viable career path for women.